 ELECTRONIC SUBSYSTEM OVERVIEW

-This section describes the function and electronic circuitry of three main subsystems in the infuser: CPU subsystem, power supply subsystem, and mechanism subsystem.
-Schematic diagrams of subsystem PWAs are in Section 9.
+This section describes the function and electronic circuitry of three main subsystems in the infusion system: CPU subsystem, power supply subsystem, and mechanism subsystem (see Figure 4-1).
+Schematic diagrams of PWAs are located in Section 9.